blorente/naylang-documentation/src/parsing.md

 For this particular program, the Visitor lexer and parser were chosen, since ANTLRv4's default implementation allowed for a preorder traversal of the parse tree, but offered enough flexibility to manually modify the traversal if needed.
-One might, for example, prefer to visit the right side of the assignment before moving onto the left side to instantiate particular types of assignment depending on the assigned value.
-To that end, the `NaylangParserVisitor.cpp` class was created, which extends `GraceParserBaseVisitor`, a class designed to provide the default implementation of a parse tree traversal.
+One might, for example, prefer to visit the _right_ side of an assignment before moving onto the _left_ side to instantiate particular types of assignment, depending on the assigned value.
+To that end, the `NaylangParserVisitor` class was created, which extends `GraceParserBaseVisitor`, a class designed to provide the default implementation of a parse tree traversal.

-The class definition along with the overriden method list can be found in `interpreter/src/core/parser/NaylangParserVisitor.h`.
+The class definition along with the overriden method list can be found in `NaylangParserVisitor.h`.
 Note that ANTLRv4 names the visitor methods `visit<RuleName>` by convention.
 For example, `visitBlock()` will be called when the `block` rule is matched in parsing.

-To pass data between methods, the Naylang Parser Visitor utilizes two stacks.
-The first one stores partial AST nodes that are created as a result of parsing lower branches of the syntax tree, and are then added to the parent node (e.g. the initial value expression node in a variable declaration).
+To pass data between methods, the Naylang Parser Visitor utilizes _two stacks_.
+The **first stack** stores partial AST nodes that are created as a result of parsing lower branches of the syntax tree, and are then added to the parent node (e.g. the initial value expression node in a variable declaration).
 A full description of this structure is found in [a following section](Naylang Parser Visitor).
-The second stack stores raw strings, and is used in the construction of proper canonical names and identifiers for methods and fields.
+The **second stack** stores raw strings, and is used in the construction of proper _canonical names_ and identifiers for methods and fields, respectively.

 #### Parsing Strategy

 The strategy followed for parsing the source code was to override only the necessary methods to traverse the tree confortably.
-In general, for a node that depends on child nodes (such as an Assignment), the child nodes were visited and instatiated before constructing the parent node, as opposed as constructing an empty parent node and adding fields to it as the children were traversed.
+In general, for a node that depends on child nodes (such as an Assignment), the child nodes were visited and instatiated **before** constructing the parent node, as opposed to constructing an empty parent node and adding fields to it as the children were traversed.
 This approach has two major advantages:

 - It corresponds with a postorder traversal of the implicit parse tree, which is more akin to most traditional parsing algorithms.